Phimos/American-Option-Pricing/README.md

 # Python Implementation of LSMC and Binomial-Tree method for American Option Pricing

-*Code part of term project in PKU-Random-Process-2021-Fall*
+*Code part of the team project in PKU-Random-Process-2021-Fall*

 Online Option Price Calculator: